PmagPy/PmagPy/CONTRIBUTING.md

 - Make sure all tests are passing and all new features are working.

-- Create a new release number.
+- Create a new release number by updating pmagpy/version.py.
 Release numbers are in the form of MAJOR.MINOR.PATCH, and each release number should be higher than the one before it.
 More on semantic versioning can be found [here](http://semver.org).
 The pip release and the standalones should all use the same release number!

 - Create a pip release.